simonw/shot-scraper/README.md

     shot-scraper multi shots.yml --retina

+Use `--fail-on-error` to fail noisily on error (may be helpful in CI):

+    shot-scraper multi shots.yml --fail-on-error

 To take a screenshot of just the area of a page defined by a CSS selector, add `selector` to the YAML block:

 ```yaml